“I think sports teaches you a lot about yourself.”

 Before she ever had a coach, though, Lindsey found a mentor.
 When she was 9 years old she met her hero, Picabo Street, Super-G gold medal winner at the 1998 Winter Olympic Games.
 Vonn says “it was life-changing” because it brought the dream of being a world class downhill skier into the realm of possibility for her.“I hung her poster up on my wall and from that moment on I was determined to be an Olympian.”

 Whatever your dream…

 You can attain it.
 You are, all of us are, a member of a pretty exclusive club.
 Among the ways we are different from animals is our amazing capacity to make choices that can result in a better life for ourselves and those around us.

 And when we really utilize that capacity in a big way, we feel a sense of awe and humility when things work out the way we hoped and prayed and dreamed AND BELIEVED they would.
 Especially when it was really tough to attain.
 Yes, we worked hard and there is such a thing as expecting fruits from our labors.
 But we still know we would not have been able to overcome the obstacles and setbacks if it were not for the people who helped us along the way.

 I think that the emotion Lindsey Vonn feels when she says near the end of the documentary, “I just want everyone to know that your dreams are attainable,” comes from that sense of awe.
 She is humbled to be where she is today.

 You do not have to be a world class athlete in order to enjoy the great results that will come from the limitless mental resources that are available to us all.
-Belief, Confidence and the uplift you will get from a committed Coach and/or Mentor will provide you with more than enough fuel, lift and propulsion to get you wherever you want to go.
+Belief, Confidence and the uplift that comes from a Coach and/or Mentor committed to your success will provide you with more than enough fuel, lift and propulsion to get you wherever you want to go.